 Tip: Kids usually don’t mind sharing, so long as it’s not right away.
 If your child is still using the swing even if another wants a turn, say, “You’ve been at the swing for a while now.
-How about 10 more pushes and then we let another kid have a go?”
+How about 10 more pushes and then we let someone else have a go?”

 2. Let the kids determine how to play together

 If you’ve been tempted to get “two of everything” because you have two kids, you might want to rethink that.